jacksonianrtaylor/movie_rec_proj/README.md

 * The most important results were the Final Model results (combination of all features 1, 2, and 3) using the best hyperparameters found in [bayesian_optimization.ipynb](bayesian_optimization.ipynb)

-* There seemed to be reasonable consistency in RMSE when the number of runs was 160 after testing multiple seeds to the generator function (10,20,30).
-Intuitively, when the number of runs is increased the less the input seed matters.
+* There seemed to be reasonable consistency in RMSE when the number of Iterations was 160 after testing multiple seeds to the generator function (10,20,30).
+Intuitively, when the number of Iterations is increased the less the input seed matters.

-* I left the number of runs at 40 in the notebook for user friendly runtimes and again tested three different seeds to the generator function (10,20,30)
+* I left the number of Iterations at 40 in the notebook for user friendly runtimes and again tested three different seeds to the generator function (10,20,30)

 * Here is the summary of the error results for these tests: [results.txt](results.txt)